 Please help us get Albany's work done.
 Be respectful and refer to the rules of conduct posted by the main door to the Chambers and on the website.

 1. Call to Order (Chair)

-Roll Call 2.
-(Staff)
+2. Roll Call (Staff)

-- 3. Approval of January 27, 2025, minutes [Pages 2-4] (Chair) - Scheduled Business [Pages 5-307]
+3. Approval of January 27, 2025, minutes [Pages 2-4] (Chair)

+4. Scheduled Business [Pages 5-307] (Staff)

-2025 Applicant Presentations: Oregon Cascades West Council of Governments, Jackson Street Youth Services, Creating Housing Coalition COAT, C.H.A.N.C.E.
+• 2025 Applicant Presentations: Oregon Cascades West Council of Governments, Jackson Street Services, Creating Housing Coalition COAT, C.H.A.N.C.E.
 Recovery, and Habitat for Humanity.
+Youth

-5. Business from the Public (Chair)

-Persons wanting to provide comments may:

-- 1. Email written comments to cdaa@albanyoregon.gov, including your name, before noon on the day of the meeting. - 2.
-To comment virtually during the meeting, register by emailing cdaa@albanyoregon.gov, before noon on the day of the meeting, with your name.
-The chair will call upon those who have registered to speak. - 3.
-Appear in person at the meeting and register to speak. - 6.
-Business from the Commission
+5. Business from the Public Persons wanting to provide comments may: 1.
+Email written comments to cdaa@albanyoregon.gov, including your name, before noon on the the meeting.
+2. To comment virtually during the meeting, register by emailing cdaa@albanyoregon.gov, before not the day of the meeting, with your name.
+The chair will call upon those who have registered to sp 3.
+Appear in person at the meeting and register to speak. oon on

-(Chair)
+6. Business from the Commission (Chair)